2711 N. Duke Street Durham, NC 27704 map

 Before the first visit: Please discuss the positive aspects of dentistry with your child.
 Convey good feelings to your child about dental visits being a part of growing up.
 Explain that the dentist will look at and count all of his or her teeth.
 Please do not tell your child that the dentist will not hurt, as this may have never entered his or her mind.
 Rather, emphasize that the dentist will be gentle and friendly.
 Avoid using words like needle, drill, shot, pull or any other word suggesting unpleasantness.
 Expect your child to do well and enjoy the first visit to our office; chances are, they will.

 The initial appointment has been reserved just for you.
 Any change in this appointment affects many patients.
 If you must cancel, we need to know at least 48 hours in advance.
-Please click here and download forms that we will need prior to your visit.
+Please click here and complete the forms that we will need prior to your visit.

 Dr. Keels is a pediatric dentist, specializing in the treatment and prevention of dental disease, as well as the overall oral health of children.
 Through extra years of schooling, training, experience, and certification, a pediatric dentist is uniquely qualified to treat the dental needs of infants, children, adolescents and those with special healthcare needs.